Building a Personal Website - Part 1: Using Lume

 Now that Lume is configured, we can start adding content and defining a basic folder structure.

 Within it, Lume will automatically discover .md files and generate HTML using them.
-To start, let's create a simple src/index.md file, which will be used to generate the main index.html (the landing page) for the site:
+To start, let's create a simple src/index.md file, which will be used to generate the main index.html file (the landing page) for the site:

 # Scott Fredericks